louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ## Joining a Flexicast Flow {#sec-join-fc-flow}

 {{fig-join-fsm}} illustrates the finite-state machine of a receiver from the start of the QUIC connection (Unaware) until it is ready to listen to packets on the flexicast flow.
-After receiving an FC_ANNOUNCE frame advertising a flexicast flow, a receiver SHOULD decide to join it.
+After receiving an FC_ANNOUNCE frame advertising a flexicast flow, a receiver MAY decide to join it.
+Due to the scalability benefits from the point of view of the source and the network, it is encouraged that receivers do join the flexicast flow.
 Flexicast flow management is handled with the FC_STATE frame (see {{fc-state-frame}}).
 The receiver sends an FC_STATE frame with the Flexicast Flow ID of the flexicast flow it wants to join and the JOIN action.